Simpada/pg6301-exam/README.md

 #### Endpoints
 - /api/menu to get menu
 - /api/menu/add to add items to the menu with post
-- /api/login to login and check login status wwith get/post, and to delete cookies
+- /api/login to login and check login status with get/post, and to delete cookies

 #### Users
 Admin: <br />